sundara26071978/agents-towards-production/README.md

 <p align="center"><em>
 Support from our sponsors helps make this project possible.<br>
 Click a logo to open the step‑by‑step tutorial.<br>
-A regular click on “Visit Site” leaves the repo (use Ctrl‑/⌘‑click to keep this page open).
+A regular click on "Visit Site" leaves the repo (use Ctrl‑/⌘‑click to keep this page open).
 </em></p>

 <!-- ─────────── 1st row – 4 sponsors ─────────── -->